From Russia with Love (film): Plot

 International criminal organisation SPECTRE seeks revenge against MI6 agent James Bond for the death of their agent Dr. No in Jamaica.
 (Note: As depicted in the 1962 film Dr. No.) SPECTRE's chief planner, Czechoslovak chess grandmaster Kronsteen, devises a plan to lure Bond into a trap, using as bait the prospects of procuring a Lektor cryptography device from the Soviet Union's consulate in Istanbul.
 SPECTRE operative Rosa Klebb, a former head of SMERSH (Soviet counter-intelligence), is assigned to oversee the mission and chooses trained killer Donald Grant to assassinate Bond at the right moment.
-To set the trap, Klebb recruits a cipher clerk at the consulate, Tatiana Romanova, to unwittingly assist in the plan, tricking Romanova into believing Klebb is still working for SMERSH.
+To set the trap, Klebb recruits a cipher clerk at the consulate, Tatiana Romanova, to unwittingly assist in the plan, tricking her into believing Klebb is still working for SMERSH.

-In London, Bond is called to a meeting with M and informed that Tatiana has requested Bond's help to defect to the West, in exchange for providing British intelligence with a Lektor.
-Exactly as Kronsteen predicted, M suspects a trap but decides to honour Tatiana's request.
+In London, Bond is called to a meeting with M and informed that Tatiana has requested his help to defect to the West, in exchange for providing British intelligence with a Lektor.
+Exactly as Kronsteen predicted, M suspects a trap but decides to honour the request.
 Before departing, Bond is equipped with a special briefcase from Q Branch, containing several defensive gadgets and an ArmaLite AR-7 sniper rifle, to help on his assignment.
 Upon arriving in Istanbul, Bond works alongside the head of MI6's branch in the city, Ali Kerim Bey, while he awaits word from Tatiana.
 Grant is shadowing Bond to protect him until he steals the Lektor.
 During this time, Kerim Bey is attacked by Soviet agent Krilencu.
 After an attack on the men while they hide out at a Roma settlement, Kerim Bey assassinates Krilencu with Bond's help before he can flee the city.

 Eventually, Tatiana meets Bond at his hotel suite, where she agrees to provide plans to the consulate to help him steal the Lektor.
 The pair spend the night together, unaware that Klebb and Grant are filming them.
-Upon receiving the consulate's floor plans and a description of the Lektor from Romanova, the latter which MI6 confirms, Bond and Kerim Bey make and execute a plan to steal the Lektor, before all three make haste to escape the city aboard the Orient Express.
+Upon receiving the consulate's floor plans and a description of the Lektor from Romanova, the latter of which MI6 confirms, Bond and Kerim Bey make and execute a plan to steal it, before all three make haste to escape the city aboard the Orient Express.
 Aboard, Kerim Bey and Bond subdue Commissar Benz, a Soviet security officer.
-While Bond returns to Tatiana to wait for their rendezvous with one of Kerim Bey's sons, Grant kills both Kerim Bey and Benz.
+While Bond returns to Tatiana to wait for their rendezvous with one of Kerim Bey's sons, Kerim Bey and Benz are killed.
 Angered, Bond questions Romanova's true motives.